dotnet/maui/nugetreadme.txt

 ## Release Notes

-This preview contains several breaking API changes as we approach our GA release.
+If you are upgrading from an earlier preview the stable version contains several breaking API changes.

 We have documented a full transition guide when migrating from older versions.